dstilesr/data-eng-udacity/capstone-project/README.md

 [EMR](https://aws.amazon.com/emr/) cluster for the job and then shut it down once the task is completed!

 ### Access for Multiple Users
+When it comes to access for many users, S3 can handle reads well, but perhaps the Spark cluster will have to be scaled.
+Another option would be to precompute the most common aggregates to be performed and store the results in a database with good support for concurrence such as Cassandra.